loco-3d/ndcurves/README.md

 ```
 git clone --recursive https://github.com/loco-3d/curves $CURVES_DIR
 ```
+Where $CURVES_DIR is to be replaced to your selected source folder.
 The library is header only, so the build only serves to build the tests and python bindings:

 ```sh